llegomark/randommusings/src/content/blog/fast-car.md

 Growing up silhouetted by the intergenerational shadow of poverty, life was an everyday struggle.
 Raised by my brave single mother and my equally resilient grandparents, every day was a fight for survival, a story of fleeting happiness amidst sacrificing and scrimping.
 Tears were our night companions, accompanied by dreams of a brilliant dawn.

 Fatherlessness marked my formative years.
-The fleeting fantasies of a nurturing father-son relationship were only interrupted by the crushing truth - he wasn't there.
+The fleeting fantasies of a nurturing ['father-son relationship'](https://llego.dev/posts/gun-ownership/) were only interrupted by the crushing truth - he wasn't there.
 It felt like I was in a perpetual state of missing a vital piece of my identity jigsaw.

 When I met my father at 19, it was a reunion soaked in silent tears.
 That day, my world expanded to include a sister and two brothers I never knew I had.
 Yet, the void left by his absence through my childhood remained gaping.
 After realizing I was soon to be a father myself — to my beautiful children, Argi Denise and Desmond Grey — my prayers were tinged with an urgent plea; I wished to be the father I never had.